Term expirations for each director:

 Guy has been a Castle Hills resident since 2001 and a board member since 2007.
 A husband and father of three children Guy “loves living in Castle Hills” and states “My aim as President of the 1B board is to maintain the high quality of district services at the same time as ensuring that district costs are controlled and that the cost of living in Castle Hills is reasonable and in-line with neighboring communities.”

-Currently Senior Vice President over Operations for a local healthcare software company, Patrick Kelly was elected to the board in 2012.
+Currently, Director of Information Systems for a local healthcare company, Patrick Kelly was elected to the board in 2012.
 A resident of Castle Hills since 1999, Patrick has been active in local politics for several years.
 He was the founder of The Round Table Project, one of the leaders on the 2010 Water Rate Petition, and co-author of several articles appearing in Castle Hills Life regarding local politics.
 “My goal for the board is to ensure proper checks and balances between the government and business interests within Castle Hills.”

 No stranger to community work, Patrick performed for several years in the Train In The Distance Band, dedicated to raising money for the American Cancer Society, former Vice President of the Abused Children Protection Fund, and guitarist with the all charity group BYO Musicians.